VSChina/iot-hub-e2e-diagnostic/README.md

 # Enable E2E Diagnostics in a Full-Stack IoT Hub Solution

-This tutorial will desmonstrate how to enable end-to-end diagnostic in a full-stack IoT Hub solution.
+This tutorial will demonstrate how to enable end-to-end diagnostics in a full-stack IoT Hub solution.

 In this tutorial, you will learn:
 * IoT Hub solution architecture